Climate change in Antarctica

 The fresh meltwater from the ice dilutes the saline Antarctic bottom water weakening the lower cell of the Southern Ocean overturning circulation (SOOC).
 According to some research, a full collapse of the SOOC may occur at between 1.7 C-change and 3 C-change of global warming although the full effects are expected to occur over multiple centuries.
 They include less precipitation in the Southern Hemisphere but more in the Northern Hemisphere, an eventual decline of fisheries in the Southern Ocean and a potential collapse of certain marine ecosystems.
 While many Antarctic species remain undiscovered, there are documented increases in Antarctic flora, and large fauna such as penguins are already having difficulty retaining suitable habitat.
 On ice-free land, permafrost thaws release greenhouse gases and formerly frozen pollution.
+Antarctic warming and associated changes in Southern Ocean circulation can also influence climate patterns in parts of Africa, affecting regional rainfall and temperature variability.

 The West Antarctic ice sheet is likely to melt completely unless temperatures are reduced by 2 C-change below 2020 levels.
 The loss of that ice sheet would take between 500 and 13,000 years.
 A sea level rise of 3.3 m would occur if the ice sheet collapses, which would leave ice caps on the mountains, and a rise of 4.3 m would occur if those ice caps also melt.
 The far more stable East Antarctic ice sheet may cause a sea level rise of only 0.5 m to 0.9 m from the current level of warming, a small fraction of the 53.3 m contained in the full ice sheet.
 With global warming being around 3 C-change, vulnerable areas like Wilkes Basin and Aurora Basin may collapse over around 2,000 years, potentially adding up to 6.4 m to sea levels.